 FIRM’s deep commitment to excellence in service has led it to receive numerous awards such as “Outstanding Performance in Community Economic Development and Revitalization”; “Outstanding Service and Leadership in the Community”; the “Martin Luther King Community Service Award” from the City of Fresno; the “Vocational Excellence Award” from the Fresno Rotary Club; and numerous other humanitarian and service commendations from state and national legislators for superior performance in public service.

 As a holistic service organization, FIRM is well trusted among refugee community members, and refugee community members make up more than one-half of FIRM’s board.
-FIRM’s work is supported by funds from individuals, churches, service clubs and grant sources such as Workforce Investment, United Way, Fresno Surgery Center, Self Development of People and The California Endowment.
+FIRM’s work is supported by funds from individuals, churches, service clubs and grant sources such as First 5 Fresno County, The California Endowment, the Fresno County Department of Behavioral Health, Resources Legacy Fund and much more.
 Last year, FIRM’s budget was approximately $868,000.